-In October and November, printer and copier OEMs reported quarterly financial results for the three-month period ended on September 30, 2017.
-For all the Japanese OEMs, except Canon, this period marked their fiscal second quarter.
-For Canon and Xerox, this period was the third quarter of the fiscal year that will end on December 31, 2017.
-HP is on a different financial calendar than the other OEMs.
-Its fourth quarter and fiscal 2017 closed on October 31, 2017.
+In October and November, printer and copier OEMs reported quarterly financial results for the three-month period ended on September 30, 2018.
+For all the Japanese OEMs, except Canon, this period was the second quarter of the year ending in March 2019.
+For Canon and Xerox, this period was the third quarter of the fiscal year that will end on December 31, 2018.
+HP is on a different financial calendar than all the other OEMs.
+Its fourth quarter and fiscal-year 2018 ended on October 31, 2018.

 Actionable Intelligence currently covers financial results from traditional printer and copier OEMs including Brother, Canon, Epson, Fujifilm, HP, Konica Minolta, OKI, Ricoh, Toshiba Tec, and Xerox.
 Our detailed coverage of these companies’ financial performance is available for Actionable Intelligence subscribers.

 Key takeaways from these companies’ most recent financial quarters are as follows.